KubaRocks/notification-service/README.md

 Didn't have time to implement an actual event dispatching and subscribing.
 Also, no database was used to store anything and although Domain is prepared for language adjustments I didn't have time to implement translator in infrastructure layer.
-Application is prepared to run asynchronously, but this also wasn't implement.
+Application is prepared to run asynchronously (using redis), but this also wasn't implement.
 Not all tests were written.

 ## Installation